“Strengthening From The Inside Out”

-Originally created by Joseph Pilates in the early century, Pilates is one of the most recognised exercise disciplines in the world.
-Why it has become so popular is because of the way it enables people to become more aware of their bodies imbalances and how through the pilates exercises, they can improve them
+Originally created by Joseph Pilates in the 1920’s, Pilates is one of the most recognised exercise disciplines in the world.
+Why it has become so popular is because of the way it enables people to become more aware of their bodies imbalances and how through the pilates exercises, they can improve them.

 What are the benefits of Pilates?